 The information you’ll be omitting will be critical to improving your site’s flaws.

-The traffic logs provided by a reputable web hosting service can provide significant information on the sources of traffic to a website, such as search engines, directories, and other links.
+The traffic logs provided by a reputable web hosting service can provide crucial information on the traffic sources to a website, such as search engines, directories, and other links.

 Log analysis software is often expensive and difficult to implement.
 In addition to commercial software, free log analysis tools like Analog are also available.

-There are a number of metrics to look for in a good traffic recording service:
+There are several metrics to look for in a good traffic recording service:

 - How many people visit your site?

 - 3. How are visitors finding your site?

 - 4: What traffic comes from search engines, links from other sites, and other sources?

 - 5. What keyword search phrases are they using to find your site?